baidu/dperf/docs/configuration.md

 - 'IPAddress': starting address.
 - 'number': number of addresses, 1-254

-Whether it is IPv4 or IPv6, we use the last two bytes to uniquely identify an address.
-The address of the 'client' can only be changed in the last byte.
+dperf uses the last two bytes to uniquely identify an IPv4 or IPv6 address.
+In a 'client' configuration, only the last byte of the address is allowed to be variable.

 In the client mode, the number of 'client' must be equal to the number of 'port', which has a one-to-one correspondence.
-Indicates that the 'port' uses the address pool of the 'client' as the source address of the connections.
+Indicates that the 'port' uses the address pool of the 'client' as the source addresses of the connections.

 In the server mode, the number of 'client' can be greater or less than the number of 'port'.
 Indicates that the server only accepts connections from these clients, and does not accept connections from unspecified clients.

 ## server
 - syntax: server IPAddress Number